j-jorge/pack-my-sprites/README.md

 one of the following special values:

   - `autosize`
-      The box is the smallest one that contains all the selected layers.
+      The box is the smallest one containing all the selected layers.

   - `image_size`
       The box is the one of the canvas in the input image.

-The scale factor is a positive value that determine the size of the sprite in the output.
+The scale factor is a positive value determining the size of the sprite in the output.
 For example, a value of 0.5 will produce a sprite half the size of the reference box.